mrhansellis/mathildas-apothecary/README.md

 2. Navigate to the '[apothecary]' directory on your computer
 3. Open with your favorite text editor
 4. To start a development server and view the project in the browser:
-    - Navigate to '[bird-track]' in your command line
+    - Navigate to '[apothecary]' in your command line
     - Run the command "npm install" to install dependencies
     - Optionally, run the command "npm run build" to bundle the files
     - Finally, run the command "npm run start" to start a development server